Montague Holbein: 1902 attempts

 Holbein was covered with oil and wore a mask.
 The mask was composed of American sticker's plaster with glass let in to enable him to see, and effectually preserve his eyes from injury.

 He started his 1902 Channel crossing doing breaststroke at 25 strokes per minute, but then switched to backstroke at a 20 stroke-per-minute pace.
-Due to the turbulence in the Channel, his support crew got seasick and some returned to shore.
+Due to the turbulence in the Channel, his support crew became seasick, and some returned to shore.

 During his attempt, he ate beef essence in liquid form and sandwiches, but was eventually pulled out when he could not make any headway against the tides.